naman14310/Interview_Prep/Subjects/OS/Process Management and Multithreading.md

 ### 8. Binary Semaphores (Mutexes)
 It is used to implement solution of critical section problem with multiple processes.
 Initialized to 1.

+Note: The use of a mutex decreases parallelism.

 ```cpp
 struct semaphore {
     enum value(0, 1);                 // --> Since it is Binary Semaphore, it'll only contains 0 or 1